macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 42: July 14, 2018

+**Today's Progress**: #R2D42 Business trip in Patras, Greece.
+JS practice at #Codewars with kata "Drying Potatoes", "Exclamation marks series #4: Remove all exclamation marks from sentence but ensure a exclamation mark at the end of string", "Remove consecutive duplicate words" & "Remove duplicate words" #100DaysOfCode

+**Thoughts:** Rank 9,433 @ Codewars

 ## Day 41: July 13, 2018

 **Today's Progress**: #R2D40 Moved to a new office today.
 Practicing JS at #Codewars with kata "Are the numbers in order?", "getNames()", "Are the numbers in order?" & "JavaScript Array Filter" #100DaysOfCode